4 Ways to Make your Mark in B2B eCommerce

 eCommerce and Wholesale – The Next Big Thing

 The eCommerce industry is booming!
-When people think about eCommerce, they tend to just think about the B2C sector and how the retail industry is affected by this digitalisation.
+When people think about eCommerce, they tend to just think about the B2C sector and how the retail industry is affected by this digitalization.
 But eCommerce is not just for B2C; the B2B eCommerce is the latest trend.
 Supply chains in distribution are especially affected, but many wholesale industry representatives still hesitate to embrace eCommerce and risk losing touch with industry changes.

-By not adapting to new trends, two risks arise simultaneously: a company’s inventory management processes might no longer be competitive, and competing wholesalers could offer more product diversity at lower prices due to cost savings from optimisation.
+By not adapting to new trends, two risks arise simultaneously: a company’s inventory management processes might no longer be competitive, and competing wholesalers could offer more product diversity at lower prices due to cost savings from optimization.